huaweicloud/spring-cloud-huawei/README.md

 ***Notice：***
 * Check [Spring Cloud Release Train](https://spring.io/projects/spring-cloud), and find a proper version to use.
 * Spring Cloud Edgeware, Finchley, Greenwich have all reached end of life status and are no longer supported.
+* Spring Cloud Huawei Hoxton branch only implements Spring Cloud Gateway loadbalance with Ribbon, and master branch (for 2020.0.x) only implements
+  Spring Cloud Gateway loadbance with Spring Cloud LoadBalance.
+Recommend update Spring Cloud Gateway support for 2020.0.x.

 ## Why use

-1. Integrate Spring Cloud applications to Apache ServiceComb services, like servicecomb-service-center, servicecomb-kie.
-2. Integrate Spring Cloud applications to use ServiceStage.
-ServiceStage is a service deployment environment for microservices, includs high available discovery and registration service, configuration service, governance service, transaction management service and so on.
+1. Integrate Spring Cloud applications to use ServiceStage.
+ServiceStage is a service deployment environment for microservices, includes high available discovery and registration service, configuration service, governance service, transaction management service and so on.
+2. Integrate Spring Cloud applications to use open source [Apache ServiceComb][ServiceComb] services, like servicecomb-service-center, servicecomb-kie.
 3. Other enhancements like swagger generation and registration, canary release and so on.

 ## Modules